How to Make the Perfect Hydroponic Nutrient Solution

 Sure, you could just buy a premixed nutrient solution, but where’s the fun in that?
 If you have some time for preparation, mixing your own nutes is an easy and rewarding process.

-If you are managing a hydroponic garden, you have two options when it comes to your nutrients.
-You can purchase a premixed nutrient solution or you can mix your own at home.
+If you are managing a hydroponic garden, you have two options when it comes to your nutrients: You can purchase a premixed nutrient solution or you can mix your own at home.
 Buying a premixed nutrient solution is a quick fix that works well.

 However, mixing your own fertilizer allows you to fine-tune the level of each nutrient to your plants’ exact requirements, and you can save a ton of money in the long run.
-Also, making your own hydroponic nutrient solution is easy; it just requires some preparation and a keen eye.
+Also, making your own hydroponic nutrient solution is easy.
+It just requires some preparation and a keen eye.

 Before you mix a drop, you need to take the time to read about nutrients.
 Find out what they do and how they work.
-Also, learn about the types of nutes that your individual plants need.
+Also, learn about the types of nutrients that your individual plants need.
 Each nutrient corresponds to a different function within the plant.